msisdev/dotato/README.md

 ## Quickstart
-Your dotato repository should look like this.
+Your dotato repository will look like this.
 ```
 my-dtt
 ├── bash